futurehomeno/fimp-api/technology-adapter-api.md

 val - is error code, src - origin of the error.

-## Requesting list of devices from adapter.
+## Requesting list of devices from adapter

 An adapter has to support an API for requesting a list of devices and respond with the list.